newrelic-experimental/newrelic-databricks-integration/README.md

    the compute's configuration.
 1. Follow the steps to [use the UI to configure a cluster to run an init script](https://docs.databricks.com/en/init-scripts/cluster-scoped.html#configure-a-cluster-scoped-init-script-using-the-ui) and point to the location where you stored the init script in step 2.
-1. Click on the button labeled `Confirm` to save your changes and restart the cluster.
+1. If your cluster is not running, click on the button labeled `Confirm` to save your changes.
+Then, restart the cluster.
+If your cluster is already running, click on the button labeled `Confirm and restart` to save your changes and restart the cluster.

 #### Install the New Relic APM Java Agent init script